-Its now an undulating walk to get to the pub and behind it is the Dyke itself.
+It is now an undulating walk to get to the pub and behind it is Devil's Dyke itself.

 The footpath follows the southern rim of the Dyke and sweeps down into Saddlescombe Valley and the welcome stop at Saddlescombe Farm with its small cafe.
 Once owned by the Knights Templar (who dug the well in the 13th century) the farm is now run by the National Trust.